Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Special Abilities/Special Abilities.md

 Supernatural abilities are often denoted with the abbreviation “Su” in parentheses next to the ability’s name.

-# REGAINING DAILY-USE ABILITIES AND SPELLS
+# Regaining Daily-use Abilities and Spells

 **Source** _Starfinder Core Rulebook pg.
 262_
 Some abilities have a limited number of uses per day.
 To regain uses of these abilities, 24 hours must have passed since you last regained uses of your abilities, and you must have rested for 8 continuous hours during that period.